-Russian missile attack on Lviv, Ukraine, kills 3 people and wounds more, mayor says
+Russian missile attack on Lviv, Ukraine, kills 4 people and wounds more

-LVIV, Ukraine (AP) — A Russian missile attack in the western Ukrainian city of Lviv, killed three people and wounded eight, the mayor said Thursday.
+LVIV, Ukraine (AP) — The death toll from a Russian missile attack in the western Ukrainian city of Lviv climbed to four, Interior Minister Ihor Klymenko reported Thursday.
+Another nine were injured.

 Mayor Andriy Sadovyi said around 60 apartments and 50 cars in the area of strike were damaged.

-Emergency service workers are searching in the debris for more people trapped.
+Emergency service workers were searching in the debris for more people trapped.

 Sadovyi addressed residents in a video message, saying the attack was the largest on Lviv’s civilian infrastructure since the beginning of the full-scale invasion last year.